bowmanjeffs/paprica/README.md

 ### You can now download a [Docker image](https://hub.docker.com/repository/docker/jsbowman/paprica/tags?page=1&ordering=last_updated) for paprica.

-### Please be sure to update to the most recent version of gappa, as paprica assumes the naming conventions of the most recent version.
+### If you're not using the Docker image please be sure to update to the most recent version of gappa, as paprica assumes the naming conventions of the most recent version.

-### We just completed a major update to paprica that provided a number of improvements.
-The documentation and tutorials will lag the code development, but the basic commands and structure of the output are similar.
-I encourage you to try the latest code by cloning the repository, and to create an issue if you encounter any problems.

-### Alternatively you can go to [releases](https://github.com/bowmanjeffs/paprica/releases) to find the last stable release for download.

 ## To run paprica you will need:
 * [epa-ng](https://github.com/Pbdas/epa-ng)